-1. PARTICIPATION AND ATTENDANCE.
+- 1. PARTICIPATION AND ATTENDANCE.
 While regular participation is important in all college courses, it is even more important in a course that meets only once a week, as this one does.
 Missing one class session of our course is like missing a whole week of another course.
 You are expected to come on time for every class meeting and let me know as soon as possible (preferably in advance) if you must miss class for a legitimate reason.
 Part of your attendance is the expectation that you will participate in class sessions by contributing something to our discussions.
-If you have significant problems speaking in class, I strongly urge you to come speak to me privately as soon as possible to develop alternative

-- participation mechanisms (such as private meetings or e-mail discussions) so that you can meet this requirement.
+If you have significant problems speaking in class, I strongly urge you to come speak to me privately as soon as possible to develop alternative participation mechanisms (such as private meetings or e-mail discussions) so that you can meet this requirement.
 Remember that there are few stupid questions, but that all questions and comments should be made in a spirit of respect for other students and their contributions to the class.
-(10% of final course grade) - 2.
+(5% of final course grade) - 2.
 WEEKLY ASSIGNMENTS.
 Every week, there will be one or more in-class or out-of class assignments.
 These might take the form of announced or unannounced quizzes, exercises at the end of textbook chapters, practical research experiences, or steps in the preparation of your research proposal paper described below.
-Most of these assignments can not be made up and will not be accepted late (exceptions will be announced for those assignments particularly important to the development of your paper), but there are more assignments than are necessary to earn full credit.
-Assignments will be graded either on a credit-no credit basis or on a check plus, check, check minus, no credit basis.
-(40% of final course grade) - 3.
+Most of these assignments cannot be made up and will not be accepted late (exceptions will be announced for those assignments particularly important to the development of your paper), but there are more assignments than are necessary to earn full credit.
+(45% of final course grade) - 3.
 RESEARCH PROPOSAL PAPER.
 Towards the end of the semester, you will turn in a research proposal paper.
 This paper will allow you to explore a topic of interest to you across the span of the entire semester and propose a project drawing on that topic taking the form of either an Honors/Independent Study project or an applied project for a agency/government client.
 Some of the weekly assignments will help you prepare for this paper, which will be approximately 8-12 pages in length depending on the particular project you propose.
 More detailed assignment guidelines will be handed out as the semester progresses.
 (25% of final course grade) - 4.
 FINAL EXAM.
-During the final exam period, there will be an in-class final exam.
-This exam will be open-book; questions will take the form of short answer and short essay questions asking you to apply your research methods knowledge to particular situations.
+During the final exam period, students will take a cumulative final exam.
+This exam will be open-book and open-note; questions will take the form of short answer and short essay questions asking you to apply your research methods knowledge to particular situations.
+Scheduling details of the exam will be forthcoming.
 (25% of final course grade) - 5.
 READING.
 You are expected to complete all assigned course readings prior to the date for which they are assigned.
 Remember that normal expectations for a college course are that you should do two to three hours of work outside class for every one hour in class-since you are spending four hours a week in this class, that means you should expect to work on reading, writing assignments, and studying for this class for eight to twelve hours a week outside of class.
 Reading assignments average 85 pages per week.
 You may also want to visit the companion site for the textbook, which contains quizzes, flashcards, and other study aids for each chapter, at http://snipurl.com/2ter0 (this is on the Wadsworth site).